Biden confirms Americans among hostages captured in Israel, condemns 'sheer evil' of Hamas militants

-WASHINGTON (AP) — President Joe Biden on Tuesday confirmed that U.S. citizens are among the hostages captured by Hamas in this weekend's attack on Israel and he condemned the militant group for "sheer evil" for its shocking multipronged attack on Israel launched from the Gaza Strip that has killed hundreds of civilians, including at least 14 American citizens.
+WASHINGTON (AP) — President Joe Biden on Tuesday confirmed that U.S. citizens are among the hostages captured by Hamas as he condemned the militant group for the "sheer evil" of its shocking weekend assault on Israel.

-Biden and Vice President Kamala Harris spoke by phone earlier on Tuesday with Israeli Prime Minister Benjamin Netanyahu to discuss the situation on the ground.
-Biden outlined the actions he and other allies have taken to support Israel in the aftermath of the attack and expressed his horror about "sickening" reports of torture inflicted by militants on innocent civilians.

-“Our hearts may be broken but our resolve is clear,” said Biden, who compared Hamas action to the terrorist group ISIS.
-He added, “Let there be no doubt.
+“Our hearts may be broken but our resolve is clear,” said Biden, who compared the brutality of the Hamas militants to that of the Islamic State terrorist group.
+He added: “Let there be no doubt.
 The United States has Israel’s back.
 We’ll make sure the Jewish and democratic state of Israel can defend itself today, tomorrow as we always have.”

+The president coupled his unflinching defense for Israel with only a glancing reference to the suffering that innocent Palestinians are enduring from Israel's barrage of retaliatory fire on the Gaza Strip, where the Hamas attack was launched.
+That hardline approach could prove more difficult to sustain going forward if, as expected, the humanitarian crisis for the Palestinians worsens as Israel expands its military operation to root out Hamas.

+Biden took note of the impact on Americans as well.
+He said the number of U.S. citizens confirmed to have been killed in the fighting has reached 14, up from 11 reported previously.
+U.S. officials said that death toll could increase further as some 20 Americans remain unaccounted for.

+"There’s no justification for terrorism.
+There’s no excuse," Biden said.
+“Hamas does not stand for the Palestinian people’s right to dignity and self-determination.
+Their stated purpose is the annihilation of the state of Israel and the murder of Jewish people.
+They use Palestinian civilians as human shields.”

+Biden and Vice President Kamala Harris spoke by phone earlier Tuesday with Israeli Prime Minister Benjamin Netanyahu to discuss the unfolding situation.
+Biden outlined the actions he and other allies have taken to support Israel in the aftermath of the attack and expressed his horror about "sickening" reports of torture inflicted by militants on civilians.

 Biden, in his public remarks and statements since Hamas launched its attacks, has repeatedly emphasized his shock over the breadth and brutality of the Hamas assault — a blitz by land, sea and air that surprised Israeli and U.S. intelligence and that has killed hundreds Israelis and left even more wounded.

+He renewed his warnings to adversaries who might want to exploit the turmoil.
+“Let me say again to any country, any organization, anyone thinking of taking advantage of the situation,” Biden said.
+“I have one word: Don’t.”

-White House national security adviser Jake Sullivan said the U.S. does not know the precise number of American hostages that were taken.
-Sullivan said that the U.S., at the moment, has no plans of putting U.S. troops on the ground.
+White House national security adviser Jake Sullivan said the U.S. does not know the precise number of Americans taken hostage.
+He said that the U.S., at the moment, has no plans of putting U.S. troops on the ground.

 “As president I have no higher priority than the safety of Americans being held hostage around the world,” Biden said.